Larrylurex/arcade/README.md

-Here's a Command Line based role playing game
+Here's a Command Line based role playing game.
 To run - build project with gradle and execute jar file as follows: java -jar snowman.jar